- Find a Trail

 - Get Involved

 The Cricket Frog Trail gets its name from the quarter-sized amphibian native to this part of Georgia.
 The trail occupies the former railbed of the Central of Georgia Railway.
-Totaling 14.9 miles, about half of that length (6.5 miles) is currently open for use.
-The surface is mainly gravel and ballast, making this rail-trail more suited to hiking and mountain biking.
+Totaling 14.9 miles, about 13.6 miles is currently open for use.

-However, a 0.65-mile section between Elm and Convers streets in Covington has been paved making it accessible to all non-motorized trail traffic, as well as wheelchairs.
+Currently the trail is open in two main sections in between Covington and Newton, one that stretches 5.4 miles east of the Alcovy River into Covington and 8.2 miles West of the Alcovy River heading towards Newton, and has been paved making it accessible to all non-motorized trail traffic, as well as wheelchairs.
 Along the trail, users will encounter historic towns, bucolic scenes and wooded corridors.
-There are 4 impressive trestle bridges on the pathway, but these are closed until they can be safely restored.
+There are 4 impressive trestle bridges on the pathway, however; the Alcovy River Trestle Bridge remains closed and represents the current gap in the middle of the trail.

 Parking is available at a number of locations along the trail.
 View the TrailLink map for all options and detailed directions.